Constraining Non-Standard Interactions with Coherent Elastic Neutrino-Nucleus Scattering at the European Spallation Source: Introduction

 Significant progress has been made in the characterization of detection materials for CE$\nu$NS, and several experimental programs aim at measuring CE$\nu$NS with neutrinos produced at spallation neutron sources in the coming years.
 For instance, the complete program of the COHERENT collaboration considers Ge and NaI detectors~\cite{COHERENT:2015mry}.
 Other experiments like the Coherent Captain Mills detector at Los Alamos National Laboratory will use LAr as target material~\cite{CCM:2021leg}.
-Another interesting proposal is to perform high-statistics CE$\nu$NS measurements at the upcoming European Spallation Source (ESS)~\cite{Baxter:2019mcx}, where different detection technologies have been considered, including CsI, Ge, Ar, Si, Xe, and $\rm C_3F_8$ based detectors.
-Other experimental collaborations aim to measure CE$\nu$NS with reactor neutrinos, such as CONUS~\cite{Lindner:2016wff}, CONNIE~\cite{CONNIE:2016nav}, NUCLEUS~\cite{NUCLEUS:2019igx} and RICOCHET~\cite{Billard:2016giu}.
-In this paper, we consider the ESS program and study the sensitivities of the different proposed detectors to NSI parameters.
-We also investigate the possibility of breaking the degeneracy among NSI parameters (when two of them are assumed to be nonvanishing at the same time) by choosing suitable combinations of detectors.
-The paper is structured as follows: in Section~\ref{sec:theor-fram}, we give the cross-section for CE$\nu$NS both within the SM and in the presence of NSIs.
-In Section~\ref{sec:experimental-setup}, we present the experimental setup of the ESS, and we describe the procedure that we follow to study the sensitivities of the different proposed detectors to NSI parameters.
-We present our results in Section~\ref{sec:results}, and give our conclusions in Section~\ref{sec:conclusions}.
+Another interesting proposal is to perform high-statistics CE$\nu$NS measurements at the upcoming European Spallation Source (ESS)~\cite{Baxter:2019mcx}.
+Other experiments aim to measure CE$\nu$NS with reactor neutrinos, such as CONUS~\cite{CONUS:2021dwh}, CONNIE~\cite{CONNIE:2016nav}, NUCLEUS~\cite{NUCLEUS:2019igx} and RICOCHET~\cite{Billard:2016giu}.

+The European Spallation Source (ESS), currently under construction in Lund, Sweden, will provide the world's most intense neutron beams, allowing for a rich experimental program.
+As a by-product, it will yield a large pulsed neutrino flux suitable for high-statistics measurements of coherent elastic neutrino-nucleus scattering (CE$\nu$NS), for which six different advanced detection technologies have been proposed in Ref.~\cite{Baxter:2019mcx}, namely CsI, Ge, Ar, Si, Xe and $\rm C_3F_8$ based detectors.
+The possibility to probe NSIs through CE$\nu$NS measurements at the ESS was considered for the first time in the same paper~\cite{Baxter:2019mcx}, where the 90\% C.L. expected sensitivity to the flavor-diagonal non-standard neutrino couplings to the up quark was computed for the six above-mentioned detectors.
+It was also shown that combining the data of a gas time projection chamber (TPC) detector filled alternatively with Xe and Ar would significantly reduce the degeneracy between the same two NSI parameters.

+In this paper, we investigate in greater detail the capability of CE$\nu$NS measurements at the ESS to constrain non-standard neutrino interactions.
+We present the expected sensitivities of each of the six detectors proposed in Ref.~\cite{Baxter:2019mcx} to all relevant NSI parameters, considered one at a time or in pairs, and quantify the improvement that can be obtained by combining the data from two detectors.
+We also compare the capabilities of different detector combinations to break the degeneracies that appear when two NSI parameters are assumed to be simultaneously nonvanishing, and identify the most efficient ones for that purpose.